 Reach and teach the benefits of an active and healthy lifestyle to more students at your school by starting a fitness club.
 Continue reading to learn helpful tips and strategies for launching a fitness club at your school!

-For at least the past decade or more, K-12 Physical Education teachers have been encouraged to focus on fitness and activity in our classrooms to help combat the rising obesity rates in the U.S. The vast majority of P.E. and Wellness teachers are incredibly dedicated in their commitment to “reach and teach” all of their students from a fitness perspective.
-One of the biggest challenges to this commitment or goal is that students typically only have Physical Education classes once or twice a week due to budget and schedule restraints.
+K-12 Physical Education teachers are encouraged to focus on fitness and activity in our classrooms to help combat the rising obesity rates in the U.S. The vast majority of P.E. and Wellness teachers are incredibly dedicated in their commitment.
+One of the biggest challenges to this goal is that students typically only have Physical Education classes once or twice a week.
 Others have it for one quarter or semester and then not at all for the remainder of the school year.
 As fitness professionals, we all would likely agree that challenged scheduling is not going to help our students achieve any long-term fitness goals during school hours.
 So if these schedules appear to not be changing (and most will not unfortunately), what is the next step or potential genesis of helping students achieve some authentic fitness goals?

 Many schools are now looking at Fitness Clubs either before or after school to help augment the PE staff’s and curriculum’s fitness pursuits.
 Establishing a fitness club is a tremendous opportunity to build school spirit, galvanize staff and students, and make fitness and activity a healthy focus at your school.
 Here’s what we did at my school and what I would recommend as the critical steps to getting a Fitness Club up and running, literally!